Gaudel’s Miscellany

 Bimal Gaudel

-C++ Systems Engineer · Numerical Libraries · Simulation & Scientific Computing
+C++ Systems · Numerical Libraries · Tensor Algebra & Scientific Computing

 Open to work.
-Looking for C++ systems and runtime roles, numerical and simulation libraries, scientific software R&D, and HPC research-software / postdoc roles.
+Looking for systems and runtime roles, numerical and simulation libraries, scientific software R&D, and HPC research-software / postdoc roles.
 Based in Blacksburg, VA.
-Open to relocation across the US, Canada, and Europe (priority in that order).
-Visa sponsorship required.
+Open to relocation.

 bimalgaudel@gmail.com Download CV

-• Embedded DSL + canonicalized IR.
-SeQuant expressions serve directly as the AST in idiomatic C++; the IR is a full binary tree with canonical node identity from tensor-network graph canonicalization, enabling robust common-subexpression elimination across separate equations.
+• SeQuant expressions double as the AST in idiomatic C++.
+Node identity in the IR comes from tensor-network graph canonicalization, which makes common-subexpression elimination work across separate equations.

 Full architecture described in (Gaudel et al., 2026).